 “Those who do not learn history are doomed to repeat it.”

 Periodically, we are subjected to a revival of political and economic myths that have been proved wrong over and over.
-These include the Laffer Curve, supply-side economics; tax cuts for the rich to stimulate investment, job-killing regulations, and trickle-down economics are good examples.
+These include the Laffer Curve, supply-side economics; tax cuts for the rich to stimulate investment, job-killing regulations, and trickle-down economics.
 Even with the stake of reality thrust through their hearts, they rise from the dead like zombies with every GOP administration.

 The Zombie Myth of Self-Regulation